pinojs/pino/docs/api.md

 or create an exit listener function.

 The `finalLogger` is a specialist logger that synchronously flushes on every write.
-This is important to gaurantee final log writes, both when using `pino.destination` or `pino.extreme` targets.
+This is important to guarantee final log writes, both when using `pino.destination` or `pino.extreme` targets.

-Since final log writes cannot be gauranteed with normal Node.js streams, if the `destination` parameter of the `logger` supplied to `pino.final` is a Node.js stream `pino.final` will throw.
+Since final log writes cannot be guaranteed with normal Node.js streams, if the `destination` parameter of the `logger` supplied to `pino.final` is a Node.js stream `pino.final` will throw.
 It's highly recommended for both performance and safety to use `pino.destination`/`pino.extreme`